infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

 # Indicative Outputs

  - Children are not afraid to voice out concerns and highlight red flags if any, as well as work with CCI management to solve them.
- - Children participate in the decision making at CCIs and have minimal behavioral issues
+ - Children participate in the decision making at CCIs
- - Children have reducing or no clinical indicators of Physical abuse, sexual abuse or emotional abuse.
+ - Children have reducing or no clinical indicators of physical abuse, sexual abuse or emotional abuse
- - Children articulate a feeling of safety, their voice being heard, having 1 or more people they can talk to,
+ - Children articulate a feeling of safety, their voice being heard, having 1 or more people they can talk to,  and have minimal behavioral issues.

 # Key Levers at CCIs